ducdao/CPE102/README.md

-# CPE102 - Tic Tac Toe Project Notes
+# CPE102 - Project 1 - Tic Tac Toe

 Notes for all the classes, methods, and varaibles we're using for Project 1.
 Feel free to edit this as needed.
 Markdown cheat sheet [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).